-Network cost is important to avoid or minimize blackouts, brownouts or power outage.
+Network cost includes the cost of minimising blackouts or power outages.
 The network (poles and wires) needs to be built and maintained to meet Australian standards and demands.
-All energy retailers pay network costs to network companies (distributor) for using their networks to transport gas and electricity.
+Every energy retailer is required to pay a network cost to distributors for their use to transfer electricity and gas.

 Part of the consumer’s electricity bill is network costs.
 These costs around $20 to $25 a month of energy prices.